sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ## Development

-While developing your add-on, you can test it locally using the `file:` protocol:
+You can run your add-on locally using the `file:` protocol:

 ```sh
 cd /path/to/test-project